#MyBodyStory is a weekly series of reader submitted pieces about what it’s like to live in your body.

 Above everything else, my darkest of feelings of physical self-loathing have stemmed from relationships.

 I never realized how much my sense of security stemmed from sex and romantic love until I went without it.
 I was always pursued by the opposite sex, (and sometimes the same sex), and had become so secure in the seductive nature of my physical presence that I took someone’s pursuit in me as fact.
-A few years into a relationship with an ex who struggled with low testosterone and depression, our sex life became virtually non existent.
+A few years into a relationship with an ex who struggled with low testosterone and depression, our sex life became virtually non existent, I told him we should buy VigRX or similar products but it never happened.
 For the first time in my life I stopped feeling desired, and then shortly thereafter, I stopped feeling sexy.
 Although many nights I was dressed to the nines clad in latex, dancing on the hottest New York dancefloors, I felt deeply unattractive.
 For the next few years I tried to convince myself that it was ok, that I didn’t need that kind of energy or attention.
 But inside?
 It crushed me.
 When he left the relationship, I barely recognized who I was, and it took years of therapy, shamanic work, and the witchery of friends and family to overcome those feelings of insecurity and self-doubt.

 Still, not feeling desired is a huge trigger for me.